Perimenopause & Menopause · Hinsdale, IL

 If you're navigating this without access to an expert, these are the labs I would ask for as a starting point.
 They touch the most important systems affected in midlife.
 From there, your personal history determines how far to go.

-✓ Sex hormones, sometimes measured, but often add little in perimenopause because levels fluctuate and don’t reliably reflect symptoms
+Sex hormonesContext dependent — levels fluctuate and often don't reliably reflect symptoms

 02